 The School entered into a lease agreement with Temple Beth Sholom and Jewish Center, Inc. for use of property and facilities for the School's operations.
 The initial term of the lease commenced July 1, 2021 and expires on June 30, 2024.
-During the initial term of the lease, annual base rent is \$338,328, payable in equal monthly installments of \$28,194.
-However, the School shall receive a full credit against rent for the two-month period beginning September 1, 2021 through October 31, 2021.
-In addition, the School shall pay certain operating expenses during the initial term.
-During the year ended June 30, 2022, rent paid by the School totaled \$328,930.
+During the year ended June 30, 2023, rent paid by the School totaled \$406,557.

-On July 1, 2021, the School implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements for the facility lease, based on the current student count and allocation.
+On July 1, 2021, the School implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements for the facility lease.
 The School used an interest rate of 5% based on the average incremental borrowing rate of the School to discount the annual lease payments and recognize the intangible right to use this asset and the lease liability as of July 1, 2021.
-The interest expense was \$43,779 and the amortization of the right-to-use asset was \$322,615 for the year ended June 30, 2022.